sogeuni/contents/abs/commands/file-and-archiving-commands.md

 The _make_ command checks a Makefile, a list of file dependencies and operations to be carried out.

 The _make_ utility is, in effect, a powerful scripting language similar in many ways to _Bash_, but with the capability of recognizing _dependencies_.
-For in-depth coverage of this useful tool set, see the [[http://www.gnu.org/manual/manual.html|GNU software documentation site]].
+For in-depth coverage of this useful tool set, see the [GNU software documentation site](http://www.gnu.org/manual/manual.html).

 **install**